pologrp/polo/docs/getting-started/loss.rst

   \operatorname{f}(x) = \sum_{n=1}^{N} \frac{1}{n} {\left(x^{(n)} - n\right)}^{2}

 for some :math:`N \geq 1`.
-As can be observed, the loss is a quadratic function of the :math:`N`-dimensional decision vector, and the optimizer of Problem :eq:`composite` with this loss is
+As can be observed, the loss is a convex quadratic function of the :math:`N`-dimensional decision vector, and the optimizer of Problem :eq:`composite` with this loss is

 .. math::